ding-lab/CromwellRunner/README.md

       This can be done with `bash 40_start_runs.sh -1`.
 2. Start all runs in a batch, running 4 at a time with automatic finalization when finished, with, `bash 40_start_runs.sh -J 4 -F`
    a.
-At this time we do not recommend running more than 5-10 jobs at a time.
+At this time we do not recommend running more than 5-10 jobs at a time, in part because running
+      jobs consume a significant amount of disk space which is not cleaned until jobs are finalized.
 3. Disconnect from tmux (CTRL-b d) to let jobs run in background

 ### Test progress of runs